marijnh/Eloquent-JavaScript/04_data.md

 Note that the object added to the journal looks a little odd.
 Instead of declaring properties like `events: events`, it just gives a ((property)) name.
-This is a short-hand that means the same thing—if a property name in curly brace notation isn't followed by a value, its value is taken from the binding with the same name.
+This is shorthand that means the same thing—if a property name in brace notation isn't followed by a value, its value is taken from the binding with the same name.

-So then, every evening at ten—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day.
+So then, every evening at 10 p.m.—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day.